Sandy Springs shows options for Spalding/Dalrymple intersection

 “It is not safe for pedestrians, especially in the morning when residents go to school or church,” she said.

 One redesign option consists of a revised four-way, signalized intersection with added left-turn lanes.
+That option’s cost estimate is $1,285,000.

 A second option is a two-lane roundabout with a bypass for eastbound traffic from Spalding heading northbound on Trowbridge.
-The third option is a regular two-lane roundabout.
+Its cost estimate is $2,335,500.

 KCI’s Erick Fry said that a roundabout would be a safer option.